Achieving Secrecy Capacity of the Wiretap Channel and Broadcast Channel with a Confidential Component: Introduction

 The following theorem provides an expression for $C_s$. \begin{theorem} {\rm ({\cite{csiszar2}; see also \cite[p.411]{csiszar}})} The secrecy capacity of the wiretap channel $\sW$ equals

 where the maximum is computed over all RVs $V,X,Y,Z$ such that the Markov condition $V\to X\to Y,Z$ holds true, and such that $P_{Y|X}=W_1$, $P_{Z|X}=W_2$. \end{theorem}

 While most general constructive coding schemes for the wiretap channels rely on polar codes, there were some constructive solutions even before the publication of Ar{\i}kan's seminal work \cite{arikan2009}.
 At the same time, these schemes applied only to some special cases of the channels $W_1,W_2.$ For instance the case when $W_1$ is noiseless and $W_2$ is a binary erasure channel was addressed in \cite{suresh,thangaraj} which show that in this case the capacity $C_s$ can be achieved using low-density parity-check codes.
 The results in \cite{thangaraj} are based on the weak security assumption while strong security is considered in \cite{suresh}.
 Moreover, \cite{thangaraj} extends the construction to the cases when both $W_1$ and $W_2$ are erasure channels, and when $W_1$ is noiseless and $W_2$ is a binary symmetric channel.
-As usual with the application of low-density codes, the constructions are based on code ensembles and strictly speaking are not explicit.

 Another special case of the wiretap channel relates to the combinatorial version of the erasure channel (the so-called wiretap channel of type II) in which Receiver 2 can choose to observe any $t$ symbols out of $N$ transmitted symbols.
 Constructive capacity-achieving solutions for this case are based on MDS codes \cite{wei} or extractors \cite{cheraghchi}.